Arrow (musician): Early years

-Cassell first performed at the age of 10 in a concert at the Montserrat Secondary School.
+Born in Plymouth, Montserrat, Cassell first performed at the age of 10 in a concert at the Montserrat Secondary School.
 He began singing calypso in 1967 and took the Junior Monarch title that year.

 Cassell took up singing professionally in 1969.
-That year he was runner up in the Montserrat Calypso King competition.
-He won the title the following year, following in the footsteps of his brothers Justin (known as Hero) and Lorenzo (known as Young Challenger).
-He took the title a total of four times.
+In the same year he was runner up in the Montserrat Calypso King competition.
+He won the title the next year, following in the footsteps of his brothers Justin (known as Hero) and Lorenzo (known as Young Challenger).
+Alphonsus won the title four times.